 Preserve Family Dentistry offers emergency denture repair in Lincoln.
 But if we aren’t as near as you’d like, you can find the same great dental care at any of our other locations–Northstar Dental (North Lincoln), Coddington Dental (West Lincoln), Lincoln Family Dentistry (Central Lincoln), Southpointe Dental (South Lincoln).

 Upon making your dentures, the dentist takes a mold of your teeth.
 They then send your impression to a dental lab which processes the mold to create your new dentures or re-form your old ones.
 This process will sometimes take as long as three weeks.

 If you need your dentures repaired sooner, we can often perform a chairside repair.
 This is common for those who do have a large social gathering coming up soon.
-If they’re too severely damaged, however, the best we can offer is access to the dental lab.
+If they’re too severely damaged, however, the most we can offer is access to a dental lab.
 Thankfully, a trip to the dental lab will allow your dentures to fit perfectly and comfortably.